GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-05_cleaning.md

 As one can see,

 * the column names are far from optimal,
-* the numerical values are stored as factors because there are not numbers in each cell but also - and this can not be seen from the view rows printed above - some "." as the only cell content; as a consequence, the `data.frame` function uses factors during the initialization of the data frame which basically means that the values are reprsented by some kind of special character data type,
+* the numerical values are stored as factors because there are not only numbers in each cell, but also - and this can not be seen from the view rows printed above - some "." as the only cell content.
+As a consequence, the `data.frame` function uses factors during the initialization of the data frame which basically means that the values are represented by some kind of special character data type,
 * the "Anteil*" column names are actually values, not variable names.

-Please remember: this is just one example out of an almoust infinite amount of data sets.
+Please remember: this is just one example out of an almost infinite amount of data sets.
 The following tasks might not be necessary at all for a specific data set.
 Of course, the following might also not be enough to clean a given data set.

 ### Renaming columns
 Let's start with renaming the column names: